Frequently Asked Questions

 Q: Where is Valor located?

-The anticipated location of Valor Classical Academy will be posted on the website soon as well as added to the school’s Facebook page.
-Updates on Valor’s appeal for the use of the former Orchard Park Elementary school building owned by Carmel Clay School Corporation are posted on the school’s Facebook page.
+Generally, Valor will be located in Hamilton County, Indiana.
+Details about the school’s specific location will be posted on this website as information becomes available.
+Reports on Valor’s efforts to access the former Orchard Park Elementary school building owned by Carmel Clay School Corporation are available in our News, and updated information will be posted on the school’s Facebook page.